Yile-Xu/DATA146/project_2.md

 ### Plot after logarithmic transformation:
 ![](project2_5.png)

-I think the row data plot best communicates the change in life expectancy from 1952 to 2007 and we can easily compare the life expecancy change on it.
-There is no need to apply a logaristhmic transformation.
+I think the row data plot best communicates the change in life expectancy from 1952 to 2007.
+Although both graphs show the difference clearly, without logarithmic transformation, the labels on x axis of raw data plot directly reflect the real life expectancy, which makes it easier to interpret.
+So I think there is no need to apply a logaristhmic transformation in this case.

 ### - Using the seaborn library of functions, produce a box and whiskers plot of population for all countries at the given 5-year intervals.
 Also apply a logarithmic transformation to this data and produce a second plot.
 Which of the two resulting box and whiskers plots best communicates the change in population amongst all of these countries from 1952 to 2007?